 Most of the copying students will do will fall under fair dealing for research and study.
 In some cases, a student will be copying material under both fair dealing for research and study and another fair dealing purpose such as parody and satire or criticism and review.

 Overall, deciding whether a student’s use is ‘fair’ can be difficult as the Copyright Act provides little guidance on what constitutes a ‘fair’ amount.
 You can decide if your copying or communication is ‘fair’ by considering the following factors:

-- the possibility of obtaining the work within a reasonable time at an ordinary commercial price;
+- the possibility of obtaining the material within a reasonable time at an ordinary commercial price

-- the effect of the dealing upon the potential market for, or value of the work;
+- the effect of the dealing upon the potential market for, or value of the material

-- in the case where only the part of the work is copied - the amount and substantiality of the part copied in relation to the whole work.
+- in the case where only the part of the material is copied – the amount and substantiality of the part copied in relation to the whole work.

 As a general rule, students should only copy what is necessary for the fair dealing purpose to ensure that their use is ‘fair’.
 For example, only copy a single track rather than the whole album if you only need to use the single track.

-A student may be permitted to copy a whole work provided the whole work is necessary for the fair dealing purpose.
-For example, a student may need to copy an entire sound recording when preparing a critique of the artist’s entire works.
+A student may be permitted to copy a whole work, film or sound recording provided the whole work is necessary for the fair dealing purpose.
+For example, a student may need to copy an entire sound recording when preparing a critique of the artist’s repertoire.